Guoxiu Wang

-Guoxiu Wang is a materials scientist and chemist known for his contributions in battery technologies, materials chemistry, electrochemistry, and energy storage.
+Guoxiu Wang is an Australian-Chinese materials scientist and chemist known for his contributions in battery technologies, materials chemistry, electrochemistry, and energy storage.
 His research interests include lithium-ion batteries, lithium-air batteries, sodium-ion batteries, lithium-sulfur batteries, supercapacitors, hydrogen storage materials, graphene and MXenes.

 Education

 Guoxiu Wang obtained his PhD in materials science from the University of Wollongong, Australia in 2001.

 Career

 Guoxiu Wang is a distinguished professor at the University of Technology Sydney (2012–present) and director of the Centre for Clean Energy Technology (2010–Present).
 He was a Royal Society Wolfson Visiting Fellow at the University of Manchester, England.

 Wang has delivered over 100 invited talks worldwide and has published over 700 refereed articles.
 He was listed by Clarivate Analytics as a highly cited researcher in the field of materials science for seven consecutive years (2018-2024) as well as in the field of chemistry (2018, 2022-2024).

 Currently, he serves as an associate editor for Energy Storage Materials (Elsevier) and Electrochemical Energy Reviews (Springer Nature).